alemilos/JUNO/src/Readme.txt

 senza dover renderizzare ogni volta il tutto sprecando risorse di sistema(anche se un bel sticazzi mi viene da dirlo data la misura del progetto e data la potenza di calcolo della mia cpu diocane)
 - if hovering the deck --> show cards left
+- a card match() function will be used to understand if the drag and drop of a card by the user has worked or not.